 (208) 806-1218

 Obviously, coming up with a list of outdoor books was difficult for me – I got carried away thinking of all the books that I find relevant to the great outdoors.
 I am an incredibly avid reader and I think one of the best settings for enjoying a good book is outdoors, be it on the river or somewhere in the wilderness.
-Because of my love for books, my list of books to read in those settings is extensive, maybe too long, and definitely not a list that could be completed on one trip down the Middle Fork.
+Because of my love for books, my list of books to read in those settings is extensive, maybe too long, and definitely not a list that could be completed on one Middle Fork Salmon River rafting trip.
 So I guess that while you work your way through the suggestions on this list, you’ll have to just get outside and into nature more and more.

 Non-Fiction for the River Runners